 Talking with people yesterday, it seemed as if they were mad at me that Trump won.
-That, as a liberal non-voter, I was responsible not only for Trump winning, but also for the imminent shitty futures of these people.
+That, as a liberal non-voter, I was responsible not only for Trump winning, but also for the imminent demise of these people’s futures.
 That could only be true if all of the following are true.

 - Trump won Delaware by a single vote.
 Or Delaware was tied.
 He didn't.
 It wasn't.